 If you are not an experienced trekker, there are two options that can help you on this hike – hiring one guide or getting full coverage with a guide, porter, and transport.
 If experienced in high altitudes, this hike is possible entirely self-guided and it is incredibly rewarding.

 Content and photographs provided by Yana Kogan and Timon.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 How to Get to Mount Kenya

-Mount Kenya is roughly 3 hours north of Nairobi.
-Either hire a private car or take the public matatu (350 shillings) to Naro Moro/Nanyuki depending on your route.
+Mount Kenya is roughly three hours north of Nairobi.
+Either hire a private car or take the public matatu to Naro Moro/Nanyuki depending on your route.
 Nanyuki is a bigger town and will be easier to arrange everything if you’re going without a guide, but everything can be done from Naro Moru.

-Nanyuki is the start to the popular Sirimon Route, while Naro Moru is the start to the Naro Moru route.
+Nanyuki is the start of the popular Sirimon Route, while Naro Moru is the start of the Naro Moru route.

 Where to Stay near Mount Kenya

 Depending on your route, stay in Nanyuki or Naro Moro prior to your hike.
 The Sirimon Route is close to Nanyuki, whereas the Naro Moro route is closer to the village in Naro Moro.
 Most budget hotels and campsites cannot be booked online ahead.